antonpichka/template_for_vitruvius/README.md

 - If you need to change the application name from 'api_template_for_vitruvius' to 'api_${your_name}':
 - - 'api_template_for_vitruvius/package.json':
 - - - '"name": "api_template_for_vitruvius"'

+#### Docker

+- For testing you need to use 2 commands, and other actions through the UI itself (Docker Desktop):
+- - docker-compose up --build
+- - docker-compose down